 1. Press the F4 button twice (toggle F4 on then off) to start the PFA sequence on the engine.
-You'll hear "Now arriving..."
+You'll hear "Now arriving..." or radio chatter followed by the bell ringing.

-2. Press the F4 button twice (toggle F4 on then off) again to stop the engine at the station.
-It is recommended to do it this way rather than bring the engine to a stop with the throttle since PFA allows automatic departure (movement) of the engine after the last F4 toggle.
-You'll hear the engine sounds switch from the cab to the station with all the ambient station sounds you'd hear in the real thing
+2. It is recommended to do it this way rather than bring the engine to a stop with the throttle (do not use the direction button) You'll hear the engine sounds switch from the cab to the station with all the ambient station sounds you'd hear in the real thing